 A: Some strategies can yield relatively quick wins.
 For example, optimizing agent schedules or improving IVR call routing might show results within weeks.
 Others, like major technology implementations (e.g., comprehensive AI solutions) or significant improvements in agent training programs, are longer-term investments that will deliver compounding savings and benefits over several months.

-Q4) Is investing in new technology like Voice AI a guaranteed way to save money?
+Is investing in new technology, such as Voice AI, a guaranteed way to save money?

 A: While no investment is “guaranteed,” modern technologies like Voice AI have a strong track record of delivering significant ROI by automating tasks, improving efficiency, and reducing the need for extensive human intervention for common queries.
 The initial investment can be offset by substantial long-term call center cost savings and enhanced customer experience, but success depends on choosing the right solution and proper implementation.